-Based on the legal opinion of the Company's PRC legal adviser, the Company is liable to repay the Loans together with interests accrued, penalty interests and legal costs.
+Based on the legal opinion of the Company's PRC legal adviser, the Company is liable to repay the Loans together with interests accrued, default interests and litigation costs.
 The Company, however, has the rights to seek compensation from Shanghai Huasheng and/or Mr. Jiang in respect of any amount repaid by the Company.

-In view of the legal courts orders and the legal opinion, the current Board of directors determined to recognise the Loans payable of RMB35,930,000 and the interests accrued, penalty interests and legal costs of RMB2,069,000 (see note 24(c)) to be paid for these Loans to the banks as liabilities and the corresponding amount as reimbursement receivables from former controlling shareholder in note 18 of the same amount.
+In view of the legal courts orders and the legal opinion, the current Board of directors determined to recognise the Loans payable of RMB29,000,000 (2006: RMB35,930,000) and the interests accrued, penalty interests and legal costs of approximately RMB2,803,000 (2006: RMB2,069,000) (see note 24(c)) to be paid for these Loans to the banks as liabilities and the corresponding amount as reimbursement receivables from former controlling shareholder in note 18 of the same amount.